Trauma Dumping vs. Fair Conversation: Knowing the Difference

 What Is Trauma Dumping? |

-Trauma dumping happens when someone unloads intense emotional experiences onto another person without considering their emotional capacity, consent, or ability to support the conversation.
+Trauma dumping happens when someone unloads intense emotional experiences onto another person without considering or asking their emotional cap, consent, or ability to accept the conversation.
 It often comes from a very real need to feel heard, validated, or comforted.
-The intention usually isn’t harmful.
-In fact, many people who trauma dump are deeply hurting.
+The intention usually isn’t meant to cause harm.
+Most of the time people who trauma dump are usually hurting.

 A new client may come into therapy saying: